My Interpretation of the Croatian Toponyms

 explain the toponyms using it.

 To give you an example, Issa, the ancient name for the island of Vis, isn't explicable by Latin or Greek, and is widely stated to have an unknown, perhaps Pre-Indo-European etymology.
-But here is a clue: there were some quite strong spas there in ancient times, that the Roman baths were getting water from.
+But here is a clue: there were some quite strong springs there in ancient times, that the Roman baths were getting water from.
 And wherever there were large Roman baths in Croatia, the same or similar element repeats.
-The ancient name for Daruvar was Balissa and the ancient name for Varazdin was Iasa.
-There we have it: *issa~iasa meant "spas".
+The ancient name for Daruvar was Balissa and the ancient name for Varaždinske Toplice was Iasa.
+There we have it: *issa~iasa meant "spas" (health-giving springs).
 And I believe I can trace that name back to Proto-Indo-European: it probably comes from *yos (spring, derived from *yes, "to boil") and the collective noun ending *eh2 (probably pronounced "ah").
 The Bal- in Balissa can be explained as being related to the Latin word bullire (to boil), so that Balissa means "boiling health-giving springs".
 Using that knowledge, we can explain some modern Croatian toponyms without an obvious Croatian etymology, like Jozinci (assuming an ancient name such as *Iasona, meaning "on the health-giving spring", in the sense "on the source of salt water", since salt was believed to have health-giving properties by people of ancient Slavonia).
 Namely, Jozinci is a small village near Donji Miholjac.
 It's known that, in ancient times, there was a stream of brackish water flowing through Donji Miholjac, but it's not certain where its source was.
 It might have very well been in Jozinci (show/hide details).

 Here is a list of the etymologies of the Croatian toponyms I've supported on the "Croatian Toponyms" thread linked on the left: